-Approximately 450 million litres of wastewater was treated at the Apollo Bay Water Reclamation Plant in 2020-21.
-Of this, about 3 per cent was reused onsite.
-The remaining volume was discharged to ocean as there is currently no large-scale productive use of recycled water in the Apollo Bay system.
+Approximately 400 million litres of wastewater is treated annually at the Apollo Bay water reclamation plant.
+The plant treats wastewater from residential and commercial customers and produces Class C recycled water.
+Three per cent of this is reused on-site at a nursery, with the remainder being discharged to the ocean via a 4.5km outfall pipeline as there is currently no large-scale productive use of recycled water in Apollo Bay.